 Citi cardholders can also access offers through the Private Pass, which provides presale and preferred access to tickets in select large cities.
 This is a bit similar to the deals you can get through Visa Signature, but it will be more limited in scope.

-Citi will provide you with one of your FICO 8 Credit Scores, based on your Equifax credit report.
+Citi will provide you with your FICO Bankcard Score 8 credit score, based on your Equifax credit report.
 But it doesn’t provide actual information about your credit report, like the CreditWise tool.

 Costs & Fees

-There’s no annual fee for the Citi Double Cash, and it comes with a 0% intro APR for 18 months for balance transfers.
+There’s no annual fee for the Citi Double Cash, and it comes with a 0% 18 months on Balance Transfers* intro APR for 18 months followed by a rate of 15.74% - 25.74%* Variable.
 This doesn’t apply to purchases, just balance transfers.
 It’s actually one of the longest balance transfer offers you’ll find on a credit card today.
 Transfers will incur a fee of 3%, however.

 Foreign transactions will come with a 3% fee with the Double Cash card, compared to no fee with the Quicksilver.
 So the right choice for spending outside the country is obvious, although there are some travel credit cards that would probably suit you better for traveling abroad.